 In 1985, Florida was named national champion by NCAA-designated "major selectors".

-In 1985, the Florida Gators finished atop the SEC standings with a conference record of 5-1 but were ineligible for the championship due to NCAA probation.
+In 1985, the Florida team finished atop the standings with a conference record of 5-1, but the team was ineligible for the championship due to its NCAA probation for rule violations.

-In 1989, Florida Field was extended to "Florida Field at Ben Hill Griffin Stadium" to honor UF benefactor Ben Hill Griffin.
+In 1989, the stadium's name was extended to "Florida Field at Ben Hill Griffin Stadium" to honor UF benefactor Ben Hill Griffin.

-In 1990, Steve Spurrier returned to his alma mater as the Gators' head coach.
+In 1990, Steve Spurrier returned to his alma mater to become the Gators' head coach.

-In 1990, the Florida Gators finished atop the SEC standings with a conference record of 6-1 but were ineligible for the championship due to NCAA probation.
+In 1990, the Florida team finished atop the standings with a conference record of 6-1, but the team was ineligible for the championship due to its NCAA probation for rule violations.

-In 1991, the Florida Gators began a streak of 22 consecutive bowl-game appearances.
+In 1991, Florida began a streak of 22 consecutive bowl-game appearances.

 In 1991, the Florida Gators won a Southeastern Conference championship.